CivicTechTO/overview/README.md

 When building community infrastructure, there are several overarching principles that we try to align with.
-This is an evolving list primarily curated by @patcon, but people do contribute feedback and improvements!
+This is an evolving list primarily curated by @patcon, but please do contribute feedback and improvements!

 1. **Use existing tools as user interfaces.** If your team widely uses a tool already -- Google Spreadsheets, Trello, GitHub, Slack, Meetup --